Torremuzza, near to the modern town of Case

-To the SE was the main approach defended by a lower ward which appears
+To the southeast was the main approach defended by a lower ward which appears

 to have contained later prison cells and has one irregular polygonal

-tower projecting to the NE covering the modern entrance.
+tower projecting to the northeast covering the modern entrance.

 Traces of a lower fortified bailey or town enclosure lay to the north,